MaximeGonthier/batch-simulator/README.md

 Added the number of cpu, idle power and cpu tdp ionto the info of the machines Added duration_on_machine: 100 120 34 59  in the workload data, much correspond to the number of machines!
+Same for energy_on_machine

+I put as ma,y thread on a node as it have core to offset the idle time cost